St. Paul's College, Hong Kong: Sports

-Music and Speech
+Music and speech

 Many students attend instrumental classes after school each day.
 The Music Union organises regular assembly concerts, the annual Music Contest and the Annual Concert.
 The school music teams including the choirs, the full symphony orchestra, and the Chinese orchestra, participate actively in the annual Hong Kong Schools Music Festival.
 Students also take part actively in groups, as well as individually, in the annual Schools Speech Festival.

 An Artist-in-Residence programme was established in 2007–08 with Dr. Stephen Ng (USA: tenor) as the inaugural artist.
 Subsequent artists-in-residence have included Branko Stark (2008–09, Croatia: composer-conductor), Peter Walmsley (2009–10, Australia: brass-conductor), and Clive Harries (2010–11, England: organist-choir-conductor).

-The Global Classroom Programme
+The Global Classroom programme

 St. Paul's College launched the Global Classroom programme in 1995.
 Each year, a comprehensive programme of overseas visits are organised.
 Under the Direct Subsidy Scheme, opportunities for overseas visits have been enhanced.
 The Global Classroom programme usually incorporated a variety of academic themes such as language, music or sports exchange activities to encourage students to broaden their horizons and exposure to different cultures around.
 As of 2015, the school has organised tours to the mainland China, Taiwan, Korea, Japan, Malaysia, Singapore, India, Australia, New Zealand, the United Kingdom, France, Spain, Germany, Italy, Switzerland, Austria, Czech Republic, Greece, Iceland, Northern Europe, South Africa, Zimbabwe, etc. In addition to the Global Classroom, student exchange programmes are arranged with twin schools in China and overseas.
 Since 2008, Community Awareness Project, with a view to encouraging students to participate in voluntary work to serve the community and helping the disadvantaged, has been launched in the mainland.
 Pupils has been visiting in Luoyang, Harbin and other places in China.

-Student Exchange Programme
+Student exchange programme

-In the Student exchange programme on 21 September 2012 to 29 September 2012, twelve students from Christ Church Grammar School went to St. Paul's College, Hong Kong.
+In the student exchange programme on 21 September 2012 to 29 September 2012, twelve students from Christ Church Grammar School went to St. Paul's College, Hong Kong.